 Faculty Materials Accessibility Group

-The Faculty Materials Group includes representatives from multiple organizations within U-M who are concerned with accessibility.
+The Faculty Materials Group, no longer active, included representatives from multiple organizations within

 - Laurel Barnes